Yorkshire, England - Walk to Kilburn

 note - you can enlarge any part of a picture by left-clicking in and then out again.

-at home 2nd floor view of the White Horse of Kilburn a public access trail was a few minutes away Linda & tall hay stack
+White Horse cottage at back left bedroom view of White Horse of Kilburn public access trail only 5 minutes away Linda & tall hay stack

-Mouseman furniture store air dried oak only; kiln dried is never used it must dry slowly in this climate
+Mouseman furniture store air dried oak only; kiln dried is never used must take awhile in this climate Mouseman Oak table

 note - the White Horse of Kilburn is 228 ft. high x 314 ft. wide, and is made of placed limestone; it is not a natural limestone outcropping, like many White Horses across the Country.